josedv82/airball/README.md

 ### 5) Player Metrics:

-To get travel and schedule metrics at a player level use:
+To get travel and schedule metrics for one or various players use:

 ```{r}